Exiting a business isn’t easy, and for lots of business owners that exit may not happen the way they’d planned.

 Six months focusing on the transition, exit and what I wanted to do next

-I spent the last three months working out the remainder of my six-month notice period
+I spent the last three months working the rest of my six-month notice period

 1. Start with why

 Focus on why you want to exit and why now.
-It’s an uncomfortable process so staying close to why you’re exiting is vitally important.
+It’s an uncomfortable process so staying close to why you’re exiting is vital.

 2. Build an exit team before you trigger anything

 An exit team can provide valuable support.
-Appreciate that it’s a complex process and identify what support you need.
+Appreciate that it’s a complex process and identify what kind of help you need.

-I used an accountant for valuation, a corporate adviser for strategic support, a business coach and a lawyer during my exit.
+During my exit, I used an accountant for valuation, a corporate adviser for strategic support, a business coach and a lawyer.

 Lucy Hackshaw’s exit team and their roles